This article was updated on 10/09/15.

-If you aren't already, it's time to start thinking about building out mobile platforms for your business.
+If you haven't already, it's time to start thinking about building out mobile platforms for your business.

-The mobile market (primarily smartphones and tablets) is booming, with over six billion mobile users worldwide.
-In the United States, which has a mature and steady market, 36.4 percent of the 234 million mobile users access the Internet from their phone, according to research firm comScore.
+The mobile market is booming, with over 4.5 billion mobile users worldwide in 2014.
+In the United States, which has a mature and steady market, 169 million people own smartphones, which is 70% of the mobile market penetration, according to research firm comScore.

 And this staggering growth is changing the way we access information: